-- Verification is an equivalence check between the transformation of two models - Validation is the comparison of the model with reality - Validation is a critical step in the development process Requirements should be validated with the client and the user. - Techniques: Formal and informal reviews (Meetings, requirements review) - Requirements validation involves several checks - Correctness, Completeness, Ambiguity, Realism
+- Verification is an equivalence check between the transformation of two models - Validation is the comparison of the model with reality - Validation is a critical step in the development process Requirements (e.g. use cases) should be validated with the client and the user. - Techniques: Formal and informal reviews (Meetings, requirements review) - Requirements validation involves several checks - Correctness, Completeness, Ambiguity, Realism